andremann/SKG-IF/docs/source/products.rst

 Volume
 """""""""""""
-:Description: Volume number.
+:Description: Volume number (for journals, books, conferences).
 :Type: String
 :Use: Optional (0..1)

 Edition
 """""""""""""
-:Description: The edition.
+:Description: The edition (for journals and books).
 :Type: String
 :Use: Optional (0..1)